Overview (11 total credits required)

 - The course learning objectives should align with the CMB learning objectives and should provide rigorous training in cell biology and/or molecular biology.

 - Assessment of student learning should be conducted using rigorous methods such as quizzes, exams, and revised writing and projects based on feedback.
-Courses that grade based on attendance and participation alone will not be approved.
+Courses that grade based on attendance and participation alone, or are graded “Satisfactory/Unsatisfactory” will not be approved.